^

 Interactions with other drugs

-Administration together with medications that suppress the action of the central nervous system (hypnotics or sedatives, alcoholic beverages, muscle relaxants and tranquilizers) can mutually potentiate side symptoms (suppression of the respiratory center and central nervous system function, as well as a decrease in blood pressure values).
+Administration together with medications that suppress the action of the central nervous system (hypnotics or sedatives, alcoholic beverages, muscle relaxants and tranquilizers) can mutually potentiate side effects (suppression of the respiratory center and central nervous system function, as well as a decrease in blood pressure values).

 • ciprofloxacin, ketoconazole, enoxacin with disulfiram, as well as pipemidic acid and norfloxacin cause a slowdown in the excretion of caffeine and an increase in its blood values;

-• fluvoxamine increases the plasma level of caffeine;
+• fluvoxamine increases plasma caffeine levels;

-• mexiletine reduces the excretion of caffeine by 50%;
+• mexiletine reduces caffeine excretion by 50%;

 • nicotine increases the rate of caffeine excretion;